NataliiaPopkova/NUWE-AI-Data-Science-CAIXABANK-TECH/README.md

 ## 🚀 Future Development

-I am actively working on additional tasks, including:
+I am actively working on:

-- **Task 4**: Expense Forecasting Model — Building a time series model to forecast monthly expenses based on historical transaction data.
+- **Task 4**: Expense forecasting (time series model)
-- **Task 5**: AI Agent with LangChain — Implementing an AI agent to generate a summary report based on user input, integrating predictive and analytical functions.
+- **Task 5**: AI agent with LangChain to generate natural language reports based on user input

-I keep working on crafting solutions for these tasks.
+---

 ## 📝 Notes

-This is my first hackathon project, it was quite challenging but also very close to a real life scenario.
-This was also my first real world experience with big datasets.
+This was my **first real-world experience** with big data and real-life classification challenges.
+It helped me discover a strong interest in **ML for FinTech** and the **ethical value** of fraud detection.

+> 📌 **Purpose-driven data science**: I believe that solving real problems like fraud detection brings both technical growth and social impact.